Lapu-Lapu City: History

+Old Opon Church, it is built in the unique Earthquake Baroque style, an architectural style derived from Mexican Baroque, but retrofitted to the earthquake-prone conditions of the Asian-Pacific country of the Philippines and the Latin-American nation of Guatemala.
+The Philippines is the only country in Asia holding architectural and cultural heritage colonially built by Latin-American peoples during the Spanish era and later during invasion by the USA, by Anglo-American peoples.

+Yet, despite being the most unique tourism destination among Asians for the American and Latino influences not available anywhere else in the continent, as the other Asian nations were colonized by Europeans instead, the number of tourists going to the Philippines from their Asian neighbors are negligible.
+Whereas in contrast, the Philippines is a top source of tourists going to its Asian neighbors.

 During the Filipino-American War, a military government was established.
 The continued resistance of the people of Cebu prompted the American government to restore military control over the province on July 17, 1901.
 In 1905, Opon held its first municipal election, and Pascual dela Serna was elected town president.
 Following the outbreak of World War II, the presence of bulk oil storage tanks in Opon made the town an object of Japanese raids a week after the outbreak of WWII in December 1941.
 The enemy aircraft succeeded in blowing up two of about fourteen oil storage tanks in Opon.
 A unit of the Kawaguchi Detachment of the Japanese Imperial Forces landed on the east coast of Cebu on April 10, 1942.
 Later, the resistance movement was organized by Colonel James M. Cushing, leader of the southern and central units, and Harry Fenton of the northern unit of the Cebu Resistance Movement.

 During the Battle of the Visayas, Victor II operations of the American Division led by Major General William Arnold landed in Cebu on March 26, 1945, and subsequently liberated the province.

 Historically, the city includes the site of the Battle of Mactan.
 On August 1, 1973, by virtue of Presidential Decree No. 2060, President Ferdinand E. Marcos declared the site of the battle a national shrine; the preservation, restoration and/or reconstruction of which shall be under the supervision and control of the National Historical Commission in collaboration with the Department of Tourism.
 Mactan is also the birthplace of Leonila Dimataga-Garcia, wife of Carlos P. Garcia, the fourth President of the Republic.
 Leonila Dimataga-Garcia was a relative of the wife of Lapu-Lapu City's former mayor Ernest Weigel Jr. (1992–2001, three terms) who was the richest mayor in Metro Cebu, with a net worth of ₱57 million in the early 2000s.